 - really no rhyme or reason to the design, just grab your flowers and stick them in the vase

-- you can pull some up a little and push some down to create a more natural look, but really anything goes here
+- you can pull some up a little and push some down to create a more natural look, but really anything goes here – have fun and enjoy!

 How beautiful and easy, too!
 Which style do you like the most?